pyt-team/TopoNetX/README.md

 =========

-TopoNetX is a powerful and versatile package for studying the topological properties of shapes and spaces.
+TopoNetX (TNX) is a package for studying the topological properties of shapes and spaces.
 With its dynamic construction capabilities and support for arbitrary attributes and data, TopoNetX allows users to easily explore the topological structure of their data and gain insights into its underlying geometric and algebraic properties.
-From computing boundary operators and Hodge Laplacians on simplicial complexes, to performing higher-order adjacency calculations.
+From computing boundary operators and Hodge Laplacians on simplicial/cell/combinatorial complexes to performing higher-order adjacency calculations.

-TopoNetX is similar to NetworkX, a popular graph package, but extends its capabilities to support a wider range of mathematical structures, including cell complexes, simplicial complexes, and combinatorial complexes.
+TNX is similar to NetworkX, a popular graph package, but extends its capabilities to support a wider range of mathematical structures, including cell complexes, simplicial complexes, and combinatorial complexes.
 The TNX library provides classes and methods for modeling the entities and relationships found in higher order networks such as simplicial, cellular, CW and combinatorial complexes.